babra99/practice/README.md

 # practice
 command
 commad2
- I am totally beginer to github.this is the practice of commit.
+ I am totally beginner to github.this is the practice of commit.